Introduction

 How is Anemia Treated?

-The treatment of anemia depends on the underlying cause.
-The primary goal of treatment is to increase the production of red blood cells or hemoglobin, thereby improving oxygen transport and alleviating symptoms.
+The anemia treatment depends on the underlying cause.
+The primary goal of anemia treatment is to increase the production of red blood cells or hemoglobin, thereby improving oxygen transport and alleviating symptoms.

 Nutritional Deficiency Anemia